microsoft/CameraTraps/taxonomy_mapping/README.md

 python taxonomy_mapping/taxonomy_csv_checker.py /path/to/taxonomy.csv
 ```

+* Prepare the "release" taxonomy file (which removes a couple columns and removes unused rows) using prepare_lila_taxonomy_release.py .

+* Use map_lila_categories.py to get a mapping of every LILA data set to the common taxonomy.

 * The `visualize_taxonomy.ipynb` notebook demonstrates how to visualize the taxonomy hierarchy.
 It requires the *networkx* and *graphviz* Python packages.

-* Use map_lila_categories.py to get a mapping of every LILA data set to the common taxonomy.